Syphist/NextUI-Themes/README.md

 ## How to Install

-To install themes, you need Theme Manager, available here: https://github.com/Leviathanium/NextUI-Theme-Manager
+To install themes, you need Theme Manager, available [here.](https://github.com/Leviathanium/NextUI-Theme-Manager)

 ### Installing Themes